Getting Started with IoT Product Development

 3. Pre-Production

-- Design for Manufacturing (DFM) review
+- Design for Manufacturing (DFM) review — can this board actually be assembled reliably by machines?

 - Production documentation